MICHEL MARTIN, HOST:

 DADE: McLean burger?

 IZRAEL: ...You're totally baffled by the McRib.
 I mean, you're trying to pick up where you left off but nobody asked.
 Nobody called you back, B. Seriously, what are you doing here?
 You know, and I'm all - look, look, look, I'm all about the comeback.
 I'm all about the comeback.
 But see the problem is, Arsenio picked up, literally - he literally picked up where he left off.
 But lest we forget, dude, got canceled.
 Why would you pick up where you got canceled from, my dude?
 Seriously.

 MARTIN: I'm sorry.
-If you haven't been cancelled, you haven't been in broadcasting, if I could just...
+If you haven't been canceled, you haven't been in broadcasting, if I could just...